|

 wilt obtain keys of knowledge pertaining to the exaltations of

-man; where thou wilt receive the light that no eye hath seen or
+man; where thou wilt receive the light that no eye hath seen

 ear heard, except those who do receive the keys of salvation